 We’ve seen that the sea will engulf large parts of Florida, and will also send people fleeing from New York City by 2100.
 Taken all together, our visions of the rest of this century fit Joanna Macy’s characterization of a “great unraveling” followed by a “great turning” to a more sustainable world.
 Here are some highlights:

 - An epic, game-changing drought in the American heartland beginning 2026 to 2032’s.

 - Heat, polar melt, drought and sea level rise begin to surge around 2037.

-- The American southwest runs dry, prompting migrations.
+- The American southwest runs dry and hot, prompting migrations.

 - The financial markets become unstable from 2017 to 2019, then crash in 2020.
 They rally in 2029.